gooddadmike/glitch-reveal-app/README.md

 Reveal.js Glitch Template
 =========================

-Reveal.js is easy enough to host locally and setup but why bother?
+Reveal.js is easy enough to host locally and setup but why bother with setting up the server or local environment?
+Glitch seemed like the right tool to use instead.

 When you can just remix this template and carry-on.

 **Note** don't edit this template.
 Remix (copy) it.